CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

 1. Of course at first we did direct interviews, then as the MVP matured, direct, observed user testing.
 We have an open github repository.
-However, since that is mostly friendly to techies, we also placed a survey directly in the product.
-2. It is code-level documented, and provides a reasonalbe RESTful explanation if you just go to it.
-It repackages the OpenFDA data and can combine it with prescription volume data from AHRQ to add value by contextualizing the data.
+2. N/A
 3. It is open source.
 4. All.
 5. None in addition to what we are repackaging.